 Pro tip 1: Separately adjusted curves for very granular, high-contrast structures such as make-up (see example below) are useful to avoid flattening the contrast.

 Pro tip 2: Dodge & Burn tools — these work perfectly for eyebrows.
-If you paint them on an empty layer, you can make individual hair as well as individual eyebrow areas lighter and darker for a realistic result.
-You will only affect the painted hair which is very useful.
+If you paint them on an empty layer, you can make individual hair lighter and darker for a realistic result.
+You will only affect the painted hair, which is very useful.

 You are welcome to share this post.
 We are very grateful for every recommendation.